linkarzu/linkarzu.github.io/_posts/neovim/07-21-neovim-nav-basics.md

   1. I'm not even remotely close to know them all
   2. Even if I did, you won't remember them all at the beginning
   3. Start with these few suggestions and keep adding new stuff later on
+- Here I'll show you all you need to know to navigate and edit text using neovim using as few commands and options as possible

 ## A link to my guide will be in the video description